-The Investment Committee elected, as allowed by action of the board, to engage an independent investment consulting firm to assist the committee's activities.
+The Investment Committee elected, as allowed by action of the board of trustees, to engage an independent investment consulting firm to assist the committee's activities.

-The Investment Committee meets at least quarterly with its investment consultant to review investment performance, asset allocation and all other matters related to fiduciary oversight of investment assets.
+The Investment Committee meets at least quarterly with its investment consultant to review investment performance, asset allocation, and all other matters related to fiduciary oversight of investment assets.

 Increases or decreases in the fair value of investments are unrealized until the investments are sold.
 The board of trustees of the Foundation has the authority to change the level of distributions to preserve the assets of the Foundation to benefit future generations.
 The Foundation holds investments in certain private equity ventures, which require the Foundation to commit capital to these investments as a stipulation of participation.
-The Foundation has committed capital to these investments of \$50,154,758 and \$49,054,757 for the years ended December 31, 2023 and 2022, respectively, of which \$41,156,661 and \$38,183,292 have been called and remitted as of December 31, 2023 and 2022, respectively.
-The remaining capital commitments of \$8,998,097 for 2023 and \$10,871,465 for 2022 are callable while the underlying funds are active.
+The Foundation has committed capital to these investments of \$56,504,757 and \$50,154,758 for the years ended December 31, 2024 and 2023, respectively, of which \$45,394,214 and \$41,156,661 have been called and remitted as of December 31, 2024 and 2023, respectively.
+The remaining capital commitments of \$11,110,543 for 2024 and \$8,998,097 for 2023 are callable while the underlying funds are active.
 Failure to provide capital upon its call would result in the Foundation losing its right to invest in these ventures.

-The board has delegated authority to the Impact Investment Committee to make the specific social impact investments, subject to the Foundation's Impact Investment Policy.
+The board of trustees has delegated authority to the Impact Investment Committee to make the specific social impact investments, subject to the Foundation's Impact Investment Policy.
 The Foundation's Impact Investing Initiative seeks to stimulate entrepreneurial initiatives and inclusive economic development, contribute to the creation and retention of jobs that offer living wages and benefits, increase availability and access to affordable capital, increase access to affordable housing, enhance quality of life through the vitality of the Albuquerque downtown area and other strategic locations, promote a more vibrant community in collaboration with other investors, and promote quality educational opportunities.
 It does this by investing endowed assets primarily in intermediaries and direct loans.
 Impact investing is administered by a dedicated Impact Investing Committee comprised of board trustees and independent members of the community.
-The Impact Investment Committee is directly supported by the Chief Financial Officer (CFO) and other members of Foundation staff.
+The Impact Investment Committee is directly supported by the Chief Financial Officer (CFO) and other members of the Foundation staff.

 The Foundation has invested over \$4 million in 15 investments since 2016.
-In 2023 and 2022, approximately 35% and 55%, respectively, of the portfolio is invested in five intermediaries managing seed and venture capital funds, a real estate fund with local development projects, and loan portfolios supporting minority entrepreneurs.
-In 2023 and 2022, approximately 64% and 46% of the portfolio is invested in direct loans funding organizations revitalizing historic properties, improving access to affordable housing and providing working capital to local businesses.
+In 2024 and 2023, approximately 47% and 36%, respectively, of the portfolio is invested in five intermediaries managing seed and venture capital funds, a real estate fund with local development projects, and loan portfolios supporting minority entrepreneurs.
+In 2024 and 2023, approximately 53% and 64% of the portfolio is invested in direct loans funding organizations revitalizing historic properties, improving access to affordable housing and providing working capital to local businesses.